MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 **Why RAG instead of fine-tuning?**

-Fine-tuning an LLM on government documents would be expensive, slow to update, and would still be prone to hallucination.
-RAG allows the knowledge base to be updated by simply adding a new text file and re-running the ingestion pipeline.
+Fine-tuning an LLM on government documents would be expensive, slow to update, and prone to hallucination.
+RAG allows the knowledge base to be updated by simply adding a text file and re-running the ingestion pipeline.
 The LLM is only used for reasoning and language generation, not as a knowledge store.

 **Why chunk_size = 1000 instead of a smaller value?**

 The initial implementation used chunk_size = 500.
-During evaluation, 3 out of 8 categories failed because structured government documents use section headers followed by detailed content.
-At 500 characters, the headers and their associated lists were splitting into separate chunks, and retrieval would fetch the header chunk without the answer.
-Increasing to 1000 characters keeps section headers and their content together, which resolved all retrieval failures.
+During evaluation, 3 out of 15 categories failed because section headers and their associated content split into separate chunks at that size.
+Increasing to 1000 resolved all retrieval failures and brought batch evaluation to 15/15.

+**Why Groq Whisper for voice instead of the Web Speech API?**

+The Web Speech API was tested first.
+It failed consistently for Pakistani accents and Roman Urdu, misreading "sehat card" as "shakti card" and similar errors.
+Groq Whisper handles multilingual speech and Pakistani-accented Urdu accurately, and uses the same API key already in use for the LLM with no additional cost.

 **Why ChromaDB instead of Pinecone or Weaviate?**

 ChromaDB runs locally with no external service dependency and no cost.
-For a knowledge base of 139 chunks, a fully managed vector database would be significant over-engineering.
-ChromaDB files are bundled directly with the backend and deployed to Railway as static files.
+For 139 chunks, a fully managed vector database would be over-engineering.
+ChromaDB files bundle directly with the backend.

 **Why Groq instead of OpenAI?**

-Groq's free tier provides fast inference on LLaMA 3.3 70B, which is a high-quality open model.
-For a civic application where operational cost matters, avoiding a paid API dependency on the critical path makes the project more sustainable.
+Groq's free tier provides fast inference on both LLaMA 3.3 70B and Whisper.
+For a civic application, avoiding paid API dependencies on the critical path makes the project more sustainable.

 **Why not fine-tune an Urdu model?**

-The target users type in Roman Urdu, not Urdu script.
+The target users type and speak in Roman Urdu, not Urdu script.
 No production-ready embedding model exists specifically for Roman Urdu.
-The multilingual model `paraphrase-multilingual-MiniLM-L12-v2` is a planned upgrade that would improve retrieval for Roman Urdu queries.
-For now, the English embedding model handles retrieval while the LLM handles Roman Urdu response generation.
+The multilingual model `paraphrase-multilingual-MiniLM-L12-v2` is a planned upgrade.
+For now, the English embedding model handles retrieval while the LLM and Whisper handle Roman Urdu input and response generation.

-**Why bundle ChromaDB with the backend instead of using a hosted vector DB?**

-Simplicity and cost.
-The knowledge base is small and read-only at inference time.
-Bundling the DB eliminates a network dependency, reduces latency, and keeps the project fully self-contained.

 ---